 - Speeding 24 to 33 mph above the posted limit: four points

 - Speeding 34mph or more above the posted limit: six points

 - Failing to comply with a traffic control device: three points

 Most traffic violations in the state are considered misdemeanor crimes.
-Speeding, running red lights or stop signs, reckless driving, and almost all other moving violations are charged as misdemeanors.
+Speeding, running red lights or stop signs, and almost all other moving violations are charged as misdemeanors.
 Georgia misdemeanors carry penalties of up to a year in jail and a fine of up to $1,000.
 It is unlikely that such tickets will result in an arrest but a misdemeanor conviction will stay on your record permanently.

 How Our Firm Can Help

 When you hire Gabe T. Cliett P.C., Attorney at Law, our firm can represent you in court and work to help you avoid fines and license suspensions due to too many points, as well as avoid a permanent criminal record.
 Our traffic violation attorney in Statesboro may be able to negotiate with prosecutors or take other legal actions on your behalf.
 We encourage you to get proper legal advice concerning your traffic violation situation by contacting us for a free case review.